yfuruyama/HIScrollCalendar/README.md

 Features
 --------
 + very simple calendar UI
-+ A calendar can be scrolled infinitely
++ This calendar can be scrolled infinitely
-+ fix view for Today in the screen automaticaly
-+ Your application can get user interaction to calendar through delegate method
++ Your application can get selected date through delegate method

 Install by CocoaPods
 ---------------------